 - Adds variety to your presentation

-- Makes it easier to display images, charts, or graphs possibly too complex for a flip chart.
+- It makes it easier to display images, charts, or graphs, possibly too complex for a flip chart.

 - PowerPoint files can easily be shared with participants or others after the session.

 In Module Seven, you will learn how to create compelling PowerPoint presentations using the required tools and best practices.
 You then learn the three steps in the presentation process, 1) creating your presentation, 2) preparing for your presentation, and 3) delivering your presentation.

 Vibrant Videos and Amazing Audio

 Audio and video are very much a part of our everyday lives, so they are accepted –and even expected media in a presentation.
 They are attractive options for a presentation because they provide learners with more dimensions to receive information.
 While video and audio represent a one-way communication to participants, the opportunity to use them as part of learning exercises or in the ensuing discussions adds value to the presentation.

-In Module Eight, you will learn about using videos and audio in your presentations to include the required tools and tips and tricks.
+In Module Eight, you will learn about using videos and audio in your presentations to include the required tools, tips, and tricks.

 Putting It All Together

 Once you’ve outlined your speech and lined up some solid evidence to back up your ideas, it’s time to put all the pieces together.
 Whether you plan to write out your speech word for word or speak from notes, you need to have a clear idea of what you want to say — the actual words, not just the ideas.

 It is generally recommended not to have everything you want to say written down but rather a series of prompts.
-If you appear to be reading from a script, then there is less chance of you getting your point across with the power you want it to have.
+If you appear to be reading from a script, there is less chance of getting your point across with the power you want it to have.